stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

 You can either use `by = dplyr::join_by(year, country_name, iso3c)` or what we did with writing the variable names as characters.

+My point with telling you all these options is that there are often many ways to get to the same result.
+You'll land on particular practices that you like, but it's nice to recognize that other people will have different habits that get to the same place.
+Usually, you can still tell what they're doing if their code is reasonably well written.

+Sometimes, one or the other of these practices are "better" for readability or speed, but sometimes it's just down to habit.

+Incidentally, among regular cat-skinners, [there are only so many ways that are efficient](https://www.vice.com/en/article/how-many-ways-are-there-to-skin-a-cat/).

 ``` r
   gcb_clean <- readRDS(file = paths[1]) %>%